statiagov/gesmew/guides/content/developer/core/promotions.md

 There are four actions that come with gesmew:

-* An order-level adjustment
+* An inspection-level adjustment
 * An item-level adjustment
 * Create line items
 * Free shipping

 ### Creating an Adjustment

-When a `CreateAdjustment` action is undertaken, an adjustment is automatically applied to the order, unless the promotion has already applied an adjustment to the order.
+When a `CreateAdjustment` action is undertaken, an adjustment is automatically applied to the inspection, unless the promotion has already applied an adjustment to the inspection.

-Once the adjustment has been applied to the order, its eligibility is re-checked every time the order is saved, by way of the `Promotion#eligible?` method, which uses `Promotion#eligible_rules` to determine if the promotion is still eligible based on its rules.
+Once the adjustment has been applied to the inspection, its eligibility is re-checked every time the inspection is saved, by way of the `Promotion#eligible?` method, which uses `Promotion#eligible_rules` to determine if the promotion is still eligible based on its rules.
 For how this process works, please see the [rules section](#rules) below.

-An adjustment to an order from a promotion depends on the calculators.
+An adjustment to an inspection from a promotion depends on the calculators.
 For more information about calculators, please see the [Calculators guide](calculators).

 ### Creating an item adjustment

-When a `CreateItemAdjustments` action is undertaken, an adjustment is automatically applied to each item within the order, unless the action has already been performed on that line item
+When a `CreateItemAdjustments` action is undertaken, an adjustment is automatically applied to each item within the inspection, unless the action has already been performed on that line item

 The eligibility of the item for this promotion is re-checked whenever the item is updated.
 Its eligibility is based off the rules of the promotion.

-An adjustment to an order from a promotion depends on the calculators.
+An adjustment to an inspection from a promotion depends on the calculators.
 For more information about calculators, please see the [Calculators guide](calculators).

 !!!
 The Gesmew::Promotion::Actions::CreateItemAdjustments object has a specific bloat issue in Gesmew 2.2 and will not scale on larger stores.
 Gesmew 2.3 fixes the root cause of the problem.
 For this reason, you may want to upgrade to Gesmew 2.3 before using this promotion action.